Blogs

 Nowadays, risk generators perform at five intersecting levels including individuals, local organizations and governments, national governments, transnational organizations, and supranational and international institutions.
 Therefore, today's risks are different from the old ones, even if those still persist.
 With this in mind, Rice and Zegart shed a light on these days' top ten political risks: geopolitics, internal conflict, policy change, braches of contract, corruption, extraterritorial reach, natural resource manipulation, social activism, terrorism and cyber threats.

 Nevertheless, even if the theory is laid out, the question still haunts us: Why is good political risk management so hard?
 The authors dedicate a whole chapter investigating it and conclude that there are "Five Hards".
 Political risk is hard to reward, hard to understand, hard to measure, hard to update, and hard to communicate.
 Therefore, in order to succeed at its management, one must get right the four basics: understanding, analyzing, mitigating and responding to risks.
-Rice and Zegart devote the remaining four chapters of the book expanding on each basic and, again, employing examples to better illustrate their knowledge.
+Rice and Zegart dedicate the remaining four chapters of the book expanding on each basic and, again, employing examples to better illustrate their knowledge.

 The thing about political risks is that they are always there.
 They are imminent and we can do nothing more than try to prevent them and learn from them, to use the present in order to make the best of it for the future.
 It is not about predicting the future, which is impossible.
 "No one ever builds a disaster recovery plan that allows for the destruction of everybody in the office at 8:45 am.
-That is never the plan," assures Howard W. Lutnick, CEO at Cantor Fitzgerald on how the company dealt with the 9/11 terrorist attack aftermath.
+That is never the plan," assures Howard W. Lutnick, CEO at Cantor Fitzgerald on the how the company dealt with the 9/11 terrorist attack aftermath.
 Paradoxically, Rice and Zegart maintain that the best way to deal with crises is not having them.
 Henceforth, they dedicate a whole chapter to providing key takeaways in order to better respond to crises.
 Politics has always been an unpredictable business.
 There is no one that can discern accurately how human history is going to unfold.
 However, the authors are convinced that managing political risks does not have to be pure guesswork and that being prepare is essential and can improve companies performances in a great deal.

 Political Risk: How Businesses and Organizations can Anticipate Global Insecurity completely revamps the way we reflect on the topic.
 It is easy to notice both authors proficiency in the field.
 On one hand, the past experiences of former U.S Secretary of State Condoleezza Rice serve as anecdotes to elucidate the build-up of the theoretical framework.
-It is valuable to have such a person to act as a primary source that has lived among other high-end characters and important people in history.
+It is valuable to have such a persona to act as a primary source that has lived among other high-end characters and important people in history.
 On the other hand we have Professor Amy B. Zegart, who with her natural eloquence excels in conveying the importance of political risk management nowadays.
 Consequently, everyone can get a precious lesson from this book, ranging from students that are interested in navigating the sphere, to everyday workers, company owners and public servants.

 Categories Global Affairs: North America World order, diplomacy and governance Book reviews